RuiCunhaM/template-amc-informatics-exam/README.md

   % ...
   ```

   This will insert one random question version from each pool as intended, however, in all the exams the `q1` question will appear first, followed by the `q2`.
-If you each to shuffle the questions order, so in some exams `q2` will appear first followed by `q1`, you can use the `combinepool` command to create a new pool and later insert the new one:
+If you wish to shuffle the questions order, so in some exams `q2` will appear first followed by `q1`, you can use the `combinepool` command to create a new pool and later insert the new one:

   ```latex
   \combinepool{combined-pool}